-To access the COOP Narrative template, click on the department name in the COOP Narrative tile, and the departmental COOP Narrative will open in the same window.
+To access the COOP Narrative template, click on the page icon to the left of your department name in the COOP Narrative tile, and the departmental COOP Narrative will open a pop up window.

 Each section can be expanded by clicking the blue bars.
 Follow through the template and fill out or update any necessary information.
 Make sure to click the "Update" button (which will be the same button as the Edit button) to save prior to closing the template window so data is not lost.